suguanYang/ylioo/md/system_design/preview_server.md

 ## The sandbox

-In the main/children mode, the applications run in the different tabs, some state is maintained by a local variable in the esmodule, if 2 tabs import the same esmodule that contains state, the local variable will be overwritten by the last one, the browser will treat the 2 imports as the same module since their ImportSpecifier are the same, we could append a sandbox id to the ImportSpecifier to make the same esmodule become 2 different ones, to achieve this we have to append the sandbox id to every requests that initialized by the tabs(the requests may hit to different runtime instances), we use a global variable `**sandbox_load_count**` to count on the tab opening, and the preview server will append every resource a sandbox ID includes the dependency modules.
+In the main/children mode, the applications run in the different tabs, some state is maintained by a local variable in the esmodule, if 2 tabs import the same esmodule that contains state, the local variable will be overwritten by the last one, the browser will treat the 2 imports as the same module since their ImportSpecifier are the same, we could append a sandbox id to the ImportSpecifier to make the same esmodule become 2 different ones, to achieve this we have to append the sandbox id to every requests that initialized by the app-loader(the requests may hit to different runtime instances), we use a global variable `**sandbox_load_count**` to count on the app loading, and the preview server will append every resource a sandbox ID includes the dependency modules.
 So the resource request will become to:

 `/app-runtime/preview/resource/123/pc/src/pages/index/costomPage.tsx?h=1670650504301&sandbox=1`